Overview

 financial professionals and receives a high level of personal service.
 An Investment Counselor works closely

-assigned to develop and implement investment strategies.
-The Firm’s investment philosophy seeks to
+to develop and implement investment strategies.
+The Firm’s investment philosophy seeks to achieve positive

-achieve positive relative and absolute returns within the context of the client’s overall objectives.
-Investment
+relative and absolute returns within the context of the client’s overall objectives.
+Investment goals are

 compounding.